jzhuge99/carbies/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* Home activity with bottom navigation menu
+* Home activity with bottom navigation menu (Alejandro)
    * Include buttons to other fragments (home, add, detailed list, info)
    * Profile fragment is default view

-* User can see their carbon score for the day
+* User can see their carbon score for the day (Lisa)
    * Profile fragment
    * ImageView graphic denoting qualtitative use of carbon -> color/emoji (green/happy, yellow/neutral, red/angry)
    * TextView over the graphic denoting quantitative use (need more research on carbon use)
    * Sum up scores for all posts

 * Add a transportation post
-   * Creation Activity
+   * Creation Activity (Jennifer)
-      * EditText for user to enter title of post
       * Buttons to choose mode of transportation (walk, bike, carpool/rideshare, electric car, gas car, public transport)
-         * Once clicked, go to MapView activity
+         * Once clicked, start MapView activity for result
          * Check that a title was entered
-   * MapView Activity (need more research on GoogleMap API)
+   * MapView Activity (need more research on GoogleMap API) - (Alejandro)
-      * Enter start and end
+      * Enter start and end points
-      * Button to confirm
+      * Button to confirm - go to confirmation screen
+   * Creation Activity - (Jennifer & Lisa)
+      * Confirmation Screen
+      * EditText for user to enter title of post
+      * TextView to see mode of transport
+      * TextView
-   * Calculate "carbon footprint" of an individual post (need more research on average carbon consumption for each mode of transportation)
+      * Calculate "carbon footprint" of an individual post (need more research on average carbon consumption for each mode of transportation) - (Lisa)
+      * Confirmation and Cancellation buttons

-* See a daily log of posts
+* See a daily log of posts (Alejandro)
    * Stream fragment
    * RecyclerView
    * User can delete an activity

 **Optional Nice-to-have Stories**

-* See detailed overview of post before logging the activity (p1)
-   * Detail frgament - confirmation screen
-   * See title, mode of transportation, start, end, distance, rating for activity
-   * Confirm and cancel buttons
 * Recommendations (p1)
    * General recommendation- if user is in red, recommend walking, carpooling, public transportation
    * NOT specific alternatives